The global e-commerce (online selling) marketplace continues to grow.

-Think about the best ecommerce stores you use yourself.
+Think about the best e-commerce stores you use yourself.
 They’ll often all have a promise of free delivery on all orders, or free delivery when a customer spends a certain amount.

-If you’re selling on Amazon and eBay, you might have to offer shipping at the rates they tell you to.
+If you’re selling online on Amazon and eBay, you might have to offer shipping at the rates they tell you to.

 It’s also unlikely that DHL and FedEx are going to offer you free shipping!
-It’ll also be some time before you have grown to the point where you can do a deal with a shipping company to get favourable rates because you use them so regularly.
+It’ll also be some time before you have grown to the point where you can do a deal with a shipping company to get favorable rates because you use them so regularly.